touying-typ/touying/examples/simple.typ

 == Dynamic slide

-#slide[
 Did you know that...

 #pause

 ...you can see the current section at the top of the slide?
-]